-owner, of an animal, means for the purpose of Local Law No. 2 (Animal Management) 2011- owner means in the case of-
+owner, of an animal, means for the purpose of Local Law No. 2 (Animal Management) 2011-

-- (a) the animal's registered owner; or - (b) a person who owns the animal, in the sense of it being the person's personal property; or - (c) a person who usually keeps the animal, including through an agent, employee or anyone else; or - (d) if a person mentioned in paragraphs (a) to (c) is a minor-a parent or guardian of the minor.
+- (a) the animal's registered owner; or - a person who owns the animal, in the sense of it being the person's personal property; or - a person who usually keeps the animal, including through an agent, employee or anyone else; or - (d) if a person mentioned in paragraphs (a) to (c) is a minor-a parent or guardian of the minor.